 “And it’s December, not November.
-Tonight’s Christmas Eve, speaking of Christ.
+Three days to Christmas, speaking of Christ.
 There are Christmas trees everywhere.”

 “Calendars almost never line up across parallel worlds.
 It’s the people who run parallel to each other, and are usually the same age; but calendars are man-made and depend on historical circumstances.”
 He hoped that string of bullshit sounded impressive.